 b) target expanded bed level.

 The third option requires profound process knowledge.
-The behaviour of the resin bed expansion as a result of change in flow rates and consecutively applied different feed streams and buffers need to be known in order to develop a proper strategy for controlling the EBA process.
+The behavior of the resin bed expansion as a result of a change in flow rates and consecutively applied different feed streams and buffers need to be known in order to develop a proper strategy for controlling the EBA process.
 Furthermore, it should be taken into consideration that time and volume required to achieve both the required expansion and an effective process step may constrain each other.

-Development of EBA-Smb process
+Development of EBA-SMB Process

 (a) Make an assessment of the number of settled resin bed volumes (BV) needed for the execution of the EBA process.
 This can be done based on a regular packed bed chromatography process.
 It must be recognized that the displacement of particulate containing material does take more rinse volume in EBA mode.